Astros win 6th straight, outscore White Sox 27-2 in sweep - Philly

-CHICAGO (AP) - The Houston Astros a rolling going into a high-profile AL West matchup at the Los Angeles Angels.
+CHICAGO (AP) - The Houston Astros are rolling into a high-profile AL West matchup at the Los Angeles Angels.

 Jose Altuve hit a go-ahead single in a five-run seventh inning, and the Astros stretched their winning streak to six with a 7-1 win over the Chicago White Sox on Sunday.